VladaAlek/small_basketball_game/README.md

 ![Figure no. 1](assets/images/new-project-1-1.webp)
 ![Figure no. 2](assets/images/new-project-1-2-1.webp)
 ![Figure no. 3](assets/images/new-project-1-3-1.webp)
-A significant departure from the initial design involves removing the "Guest Wins!" section, present in the Figure no. 3 and repositioning the "Host," "Guest," and "Reset Button" elements.
+- A significant departure from the initial design involves removing the "Guest Wins!" section, present in the Figure no. 3 and repositioning the "Host," "Guest," and "Reset Button" elements.
-Menthor suggested the creation of the **Instruction Layer** and introduction of a obvious, dynamic responce, in this case audio, when clicking Host/Guest buttons
+- Mentor suggested the creation of the **Instruction Layer** and introduction of a obvious, dynamic responce, in this case audio, when clicking Host/Guest buttons

 ## Testing and debugging